dusty-nv/jetson-containers/packages/llm/ollama/README.md

 docker run --runtime nvidia -it -rm --network=host -v ~/ollama:/ollama -e OLLAMA_MODELS=/ollama dustynv/ollama:r36.2.0
 ```

-You can then run the [ollama client](#ollama-client) in the same container (or a different one if desired).
-The default docker run CMD of the `ollama` container is [`/start_ollama`](./start_ollama), which will starts the ollama server in the background and returns control to the user.
-The ollama server logs are saved under your `jetson-containers/data/logs` directory for monitoring them outside the containers.
+You can then run the ollama [client](#ollama-client) in the same container (or a different one if desired).
+The default docker run CMD of the `ollama` container is [`/start_ollama`](./start_ollama), which starts the ollama server in the background and returns control to the user.
+The ollama server logs are saved under your mounted `jetson-containers/data/logs` directory for monitoring them outside the containers.

-Setting the `$OLLAMA_MODELS` environment variable will change where ollama downloads the models to - by default, this is under your `jetson-containers/data/models/ollama` directory which is automatically mounted by `jetson-containers run`.
+Setting the `$OLLAMA_MODELS` environment variable as shown above will change where ollama downloads the models to.
+By default, this is under your `jetson-containers/data/models/ollama` directory which is automatically mounted by `jetson-containers run`.

 ## Ollama Client

-Start the Ollama CLI front-end with your desired model (for example: mistral 7b)
+Start the Ollama CLI front-end with your desired [model](https://ollama.com/library) (for example: mistral 7b)

 ```
 # if running inside the same container as launched above